 We Represent an Integrated, Progressive Fair Trade System.

 Each player in our cycle of production and distribution, from the farmer to the consumer, participates in socially just and environmentally responsible trade.
 We hope that all other coffee companies will follow our lead.
 We only purchase beans from small farmer cooperatives, largely made up of indigenous peoples working hard to maintain their culture and lifestyles in a hostile world (Dean has a long history as a lawyer and activist in indigenous rights, one of the reasons he founded the company).
 We do not buy beans from large estates and farms.
-We've been there, and have seen the conditions of chronic poverty and malnutrition within which many of these farms produce those other coffees.
+We've been there, and have seen the conditions of chronic poverty and malnutrition that effect farmers growing those other coffees.
 So, look in your kitchen - do you know where your beans come from?

 SUPPORTING OUR FARMERS AND THEIR FAMILIES IS THE MAIN GOAL OF OUR TRADE JUSTICE APPROACH.